GrahamDumpleton/wrapt/docs/issues.rst

 In this case of trying to decorate a base class in a class hierarchy, it may turn out to be more appropriate to use a meta class instead of trying to decorate the base class.

+Note that as of Python 3.7 and wrapt 1.12.0, accessing the true type of the base class using ``__wrapped__`` is not required.
+Such code though will not work for versions of Python older than Python 3.7.